-Mariah explains how her passion for decolonizing public health, advancing health equity, promoting Tribal data sovereignty, makes her a fervent advocate for community-led change in the health system.
+Mariah explains how their passion for decolonizing public health, advancing health equity, promoting Tribal data sovereignty, makes them a fervent advocate for community-led change in the health system.

 In our conversation, Mariah offers examples of how Tribal approaches have led the way in caring for communities and confronting the health crisis brought on by the pandemic.

-Mariah’s enthusiasm is inspiring, as she makes the case for why this all matters, and how Indigenous perspectives and practices can positively impact public health care systems for Native and non-Native people and communities.
+Mariah’s enthusiasm is inspiring, as they make the case for why this all matters, and how Indigenous perspectives and practices can positively impact public health care systems for Native and non-Native people and communities.
 Miigwech, Mariah!

 More from Native Lights

 - New MN Poet Laureate, Publishing Celebration, and Wise Words for Changing TimesDr.
 Gwen Nell Westerman has been appointed the new MN Poet Laureate.
 And a celebration is being held soon for the publication of five Ojibwe language books.
 And also, Dr Antony Stately, CEO of the Native American Community Clinic, shares wise words on the radio.